LukeAWeaver/SodaSopa-Vite/README.md

 ## Installation

-Instructions for installing the project and its dependencies.
+Be sure to configure this with your own Appsync Graphql endpoint and write your own lambdas

 ## Features

-- Feature 1: Description of feature 1.
+- Feature 1: Purchasing Soda
-- Feature 2: Description of feature 2.
+- Feature 2: Restocking Soda
 - ...

-## Contributing

-Guidelines for contributing to the project.
-Include information about how to submit bug reports, suggest enhancements, and contribute code.

 ## License